dougmercer-yt/dougmercer-yt/README.md

 ## Setup
 If you just want to browse the code, feel free to click around and view the code in Github's WebApp.

-That said, there are at least two good reasons why I recommend cloning a copy this repository:
-1. If you want to run or modify the code, you'll need a local copy of it.
-1. If you cancel your sponsorship, you'll no longer have access to this page.
-So, if you clone it, you'll at least have a local copy of everything!

 To clone the repository,
 1. Install Git on your local device.